voschezang/coding-handbook/collaboration/teams.md

 Team maturity is difficult to standardize.
 The following dimensions are important for autonomous, cross-functional, self-organizing teams.
 This can help to select areas to improve.
 [Read more](https://martinfowler.com/bliki/MaturityModel.html).

 - Team health.
-E.g. psychological safety, trust, transparency, commitment, resilience.
+E.g. psychological safety, trust, transparent expecations and results, resilience.
+- Team effectiveness.
+From competitive to cooperative.
 - Result-orientation.
 At what part of the value chain is the team focussing?
 Are they firefighting or pro-actively solving problems?

 ![map-maturity-health](../img/map-maturity-health.png)